ranwang21/android_finance_record_app/README.md

 ![](preview1/preview.PNG)
 ![](preview2/preview.PNG)

-## Installation
+## Installation and usage
-Open Android Studio, set up a simulator or collect to your mobile phoen, then click run, the app will start on the sign/signup page, you show sign up first then login in to the main page
+Open Android Studio, set up a simulator or collect to your mobile phoen, then click run, the app will start on the sign/signup page, you show sign up first then login in to the main page.
+You would not see any data unless you add records yourself by clicking the plus button at the right bottom